 I feel there are certain foods that forces people to have a clear distinction of preference.
 Take for example, broccoli and pepperoni.
 I know it sounds completely random to have these two words here on a dessert blog but I list them because I bet you’ll always find someone on the either end of the spectrum.
 Rarely ever (at least in my experience) will I hear, “Well… I kinda like them.”

 Now I’ll tell you the truth.
 You always want to know the truth, right?

 I feel the same way about ginger snaps.
 Now I’m not going to lie and say they are my favorite cookie for the sake of the blog but what I will say is, they do taste much better than most prepackaged store brands.
 I’m going to say that one. more. time.

-These gingersnaps have been given an extra "snap" of flavor with the addition of peppery spices.
-Slightly softer than most store bought kind which is great to use for ice cream sandwiches or even as a cookie crumb crust for pies and cheesecakes.
+These ginger snaps have been given an extra “snap” of flavor with the addition of peppery spices.
+Slightly softer than most store bought versions which is great to use for ice cream sandwiches or even as a cookie crumb crust for pies and cheesecakes.

 - 1 cup packed dark brown sugar

 - 3/4 cup vegetable shortening

 - 1/2 teaspoon ground cloves